adamrunner/adamrunner.github.io/_posts/2016-03-26-iot-microservices-and-you.md

 title: Micro-service based architecture in IoT land.
 ---

 In the [last post](/2016-02-27-esp8266-adventures) I made, we set up and ESP8266 to log the temperature in my apartment to the internet.
 One disadvantage that this has is that it's difficult to change any of the functionality that is programmed into the chip.
 For example: where you're sending the data, wanting to collect additional data, adding new sensors, etc. It was also difficult to retrieve the data on an ad-hoc basis, since I had to wait for the next interval to pass before the ESP8266 sent new data out from my sensors.
-I decided that it would be best to switch architectures at this point, and move to something a bit more modular.
+I decided that it would be best to switch architectures at this point, and move to a system that was more modular.

 These quotes about Unix seem to embody exactly what I was thinking about in solving this problem.